skade/rfcs/text/0000-finding-a-balance.md

 - What other designs have been considered and what is the rationale for not choosing them?

+Haiku have been attempted.
+While some current messages already fit into this form, others are very hard to fit into the limited syllables.
+In addition, the traditional form requires references to a season, which does not really fit well for an error message.

+Shakespeare-style ABAB rhymes may possibly face legal troubles from the programming language of the same name.

 - What is the impact of not doing this?

 Sad faces all around.